 A maximum of 10 teams will be selected to advance to the second phase.
 In phase two, teams will revise their pitch decks and videos and complete Q&A interviews with a group of retail judges.
 The interviews and revised pitch decks and videos will be evaluated by a second group of retail judges.

 Three teams will be selected to advance to the third and final phase.
-In this phase, teams will present their pitches live to a panel of executive retail judges.The first-place team will receive a $6,000 tuition scholarship per student, the second-place team will receive $3,500 per student and the third-place team will receive $2,500 per student.
+In this phase, teams will present their pitches live to a panel of executive retail judges.The first-place team will receive a $5,000 tuition scholarship per student, the second-place team will receive $2,500 per student and the third-place team will receive $1,500 per student.
+(If we are unable to award travel stipends in 2021, each amount will be increased by $1,000).

-May-June 2020: Gather your team of 2 - 4 people and start familiarizing yourself with the case study.
+February - April, 2021: Gather your team of 2 - 4 people and start familiarizing yourself with the case study.
 Be sure to talk with your advisor about how to get selected as the team(s) to represent your school.
-Team members must be sophomores, juniors or seniors enrolled full-time at a University Member school at the time when the scholarship is presented in January 2021
+Team members must be sophomores, juniors or seniors enrolled full-time at a University Member school at the time when the scholarship is presented in January 2022.

-June 15, 2020: First checkpoint for schools to notify us regarding their participation by completing this webform.
+April 30, 2021: First checkpoint for schools to notify us regarding their participation by completing this webform.
 Schools can still join in at any point after this date.
-More checkpoint dates will be announced throughout the summer for the NRF Foundation to touch base with teams and provide additional information and resources.

 How your submission will be scored.